paladin-t/b8/docs/manual.md

 ### Data transfer and persistence

-Retro BASIC dialects collect data before running a program with the `DATA` transfer statements, and only accepts simple data; BASIC8 really executes a `DATA` statement at runtime and it must appear before calling `READ`, it can also collect advanced data types in BASIC8.
+Retro BASIC dialects collect data before running a program with the `DATA` transfer statements, and only accepts simple data.
+It's different with BASIC8, it actually executes a `DATA` statement at runtime and it must appear before calling `READ`, it can also collect advanced data types in BASIC8.

 * `DATA ...`: declares some inline data sequence
 	* returns total collected count until the last data argument